-Table 3-34 gives an approximation of total structures vulnerable to hazard impact by type.
 These estimates reflect a combination of vulnerability based on location as well as structural vulnerability.
 Similar to potential dollar loss, these vulnerable structure estimates are premised on a 'most likely worst case scenario', a subjective approach that estimates losses resulting from the most severe event occurrence possible within roughly a 0-99 percent probability parameter.
 This definition was developed to exclude farfetched, though theoretically possible, estimates that exceed rational analysis for mitigation purposes.

 Differentiation of impact across the various development types (residential, commercial, industrial, etc.) was not developed, but rather is reported as a static value for estimated loss based on total number of structures within each category.
 For some hazards such as winter storm, all structures are in the geographic region affected, but a relatively small percentage could be expected to sustain damage.
 For other hazards such as drought and extreme heat, structures are not impacted to a measurable degree.
 Other hazard types such as hurricanes and earthquakes affect broad regions when they occur, others such as flooding and dam failure have more clearly defined areas of potential hazard impact.
+Note: the following estimates do not take into account probability of occurrence.

-Table 3-34 Estimated Total Structures Vulnerable to Hazard by Type
+Table 3-8 Estimated Total Structures Vulnerable to Hazard by Type (WCS/Major Event)